-Audrey Rowe is the Deputy Administrator for Special Nutrition Programs in the Food and Nutrition Service (FNS) of the US Department of Agriculture.
+Audrey Rowe is the Administrator for Special Nutrition Programs in the Food and Nutrition Service (FNS) of the US Department of Agriculture.

 Audrey brings to the Federal government over 20 years of experience in human services policy development, fiscal management, program design, service delivery and marketing with a particular focus on vulnerable populations, low income women, children and youth.
 Audrey is widely known for her passion for serving people and gaining positive results, which has driven a career of non-stop successes.

 Audrey has extensive experience working at the state level and in the private sector on issues related to FNS programs.
 She served tenures as Deputy Mayor for Human Resources in New Haven, Connecticut and social services Commissioner for the State of Connecticut and for Washington, DC.
 She also served as Executive Vice President and Chief Operating Officer of the National Urban League and ran for Lieutenant Governor in Connecticut.